Memory

 This history item is generated based on the OrderReactionLog where the agent is the sale agent and the reaction is accept.
 See also: econsimulacra.logs.base.OrderReactionLog, econsimulacra.envs.base.Environment._process_reactions(agent_id, reactions)

-class econsimulacra.memory.base.ExchangeHistoryItem(give_item_name, give_item_quantity, get_item_name, get_item_quantity, time, time_step, counterparty_id)[source]
+class econsimulacra.memory.memory_items.ExchangeHistoryItem(give_item_name, give_item_quantity, get_item_name, get_item_quantity, time, time_step, counterparty_id)[source]

 Bases: object